rrothwell/ClaudeForth/README.md

 ```

 ## Progress

 * ~~Warning: not functional at this time.~~*
-* Warning: all words tested as functional but with limited test coverage of edge cases. *
+* Warning: all words tested as functional, but with limited test coverage of edge cases. *

 | Item             | Completed   |
 |:-----------------|------------:|